Death and state funeral of Elizabeth II: Cook Islands

 The King's Representative, Sir Tom Marsters, proclaimed 30 September a public holiday in the Cook Islands in respect of the Queen's passing.
 On the morning of the holiday, the government held a memorial service for the Queen at the National Auditorium in Avarua.
 The service was attended by Marsters, traditional leaders, members of the Religious Advisory Council, Queen's Award recipients, the high commissioners of New Zealand and Australia, Members of Parliament, members of the various uniform organisations, and members of the public.

 Niue

-Two days of commemoration took place in Niue to mark the passing of Queen Elizabeth II, Niue's head of state.
+Two days of commemoration took place in Niue to mark the death of the Queen, who was Niue's head of state.
 A series of events took place on 18 and 19 September, with the latter being a public holiday.
 On 19 September, a national memorial service was held at the Taoga Niue starting at 08:00.
 A national moment of reflection took place at 08:15, with people across Niue taking part.
 People were also asked to plant a tree on 19 September in memory of the Queen.